As part of the Student Sunrise project, we are implementing Slate to consolidate and unify our graduate admissions systems and related processes.

 The Graduate Admissions Systems project seeks to address challenges with our current graduate admissions process, such as complicated manual data entries and data inaccuracies that make analysis and communications difficult for our faculty and staff.
 With a new, modern solution in Slate, faculty will be able to more easily participate in the admissions process and access the data they need to make timely decisions.
 A new solution will also mean a smoother process for applicants and reduced manual work for staff.

-Training and self-help materials will be released throughout fall 2022 to help you use Slate, WashU’s new graduate admissions system.
+Access training and self-help materials to help you use Slate, WashU’s system for managing undergraduate and graduate admissions.

 The need for a new solution

 Huron Consulting Group, one of our partners for the Workday Student implementation, recommends that we consolidate our graduate admissions systems to mitigate risks related to our current environment and prepare for the transition to Workday.

 During the Student Sunrise Discovery Phase, Huron identified seven main systems and 19 additional technologies supporting graduate admissions across the university.
 Our current processes require significant manual work as steps are completed across multiple systems.
 Additionally, many of these systems are old and unstable, requiring costly upkeep and complicated fixes.

 It also is not feasible to integrate all our current technologies with Workday.
 A unified solution for graduate admissions will create an easier integration with Workday and reduce risk related to maintaining multiple aging systems.